 His reply: 'You know why you didn't get the job.'

 And that was that.
 I crossed paths with him approximately 20 years later when I was in TV, and I was tempted to ask him again, 20 years later, why he didn't hire me.
 But I didn't." – Tim Livingston

 "Your personal appearance in the interview can really be table stakes, but it can also be the cause of a horror story.
-A couple months ago, a young coder fresh out of high school comes in wearing a vintage T-shirt that says Gatorade on it with the Gatorade logo.
-But after I looked at the shirt a second time it was a Gatorade, it said 'GetLAid' with the same logo.
-I guess it was supposed to be one of those 'cool' ironic shirts that kids these days wear.
+Couple months ago, a young coder fresh out of high school comes in wearing a vintage T-shirt that says 'Gatorade' on it with the Gatorade logo.
+But after I looked at the shirt a second time, it was not Gatorade.
+It said 'GetLaid' with the same logo.
+I guess it was supposed to be one of those cool ironic shirts that kids these days wear.
 I tried to wrap it up in less than 20 minutes out of courtesy.
-Needless to say, we did not hire him." – Bryan Clayton, CEO of GreenPal
+Needless to say, we did not hire him." – Zach Hendrix, GreenPal

 An excuse planned too well – except for one detail